Advanced Tutorial

 To begin, merge results from all flattened tomograms using Mpicker_particles.py

-and convert them to real coordinates and Euler angles (see Particle Picking by Hand in the basic tutorial for details).
-Here, we will use class2d/merge_data.txt
+and convert them to real coordinates and Euler angles (see Particle Picking by Hand in the Tutorial for details).
+Here, class2d/merge_data.txt

-In practice, we processed four tomograms (5000+ particles) and performed Class2D in Thunder2, and we used bin2 WBP tomograms to extract 2D particles.
-However, we select a portion of the data here for demonstration, and the tomogram used here is a bin3 tomogram (pixel size 10.89 Å) processed by isonet.
-Don't forget to consider the coordinate conversion between different bins if you do it yourself.
+In practice, four tomograms (5000+ particles) were processed and Class2D was performed in Thunder2, using bin2 WBP tomograms to extract 2D particles.
+However, only a portion of the data is selected here for demonstration, and the tomogram used here is a bin3 tomogram (pixel size 10.89 Å) processed by isonet.
+Don't forget to consider the coordinate conversion if the tomograms used for picking and used for extracting have different bins.

 Now, generate a coarse 3dCTF file, 3dctf_cc1691.mrc